Puff the Magic Dragon (TV special)

 Puff the Magic Dragon is a 30-minute animated television special based on the song of the same name made notable by Peter, Paul and Mary.
-First aired October 30, 1978 on CBS, and produced by Fred Wolf Films, it features Burgess Meredith as the voice the title character.
+First aired October 30, 1978, on CBS, and produced by Fred Wolf Films, it features Burgess Meredith as the voice of the title character.
+Kenner Products and Hershey Foods were the special's primary advertisers in its original broadcast.

 The special was followed by two sequels: Puff the Magic Dragon in the Land of the Living Lies (1979) and Puff and the Incredible Mr. Nobody (1982).

 Plot

 The film begins with Puff's narration about a little boy named Jackie Draper, who is filled with so much self-doubt and fear that he has stopped talking altogether.
 His parents are so concerned that they have three doctors examine him, and they say it is hopeless and that little Jackie will never talk again.
 Jackie returns to his room, where he sits until Puff comes to his bedroom window and starts a conversation with him.

 Puff invites himself in, talks to Jackie about inner happiness, and pulls a long sheet of paper out of a magic bag.
 He cuts the paper into a paper doll shaped like Jackie and dubs it Jackie Paper.
 He explains that Jackie Paper can do anything and then asks if he can put his happiness into it.
 After he does so, the paper doll version of Jackie comes to life, and Puff then begins to make plans to go to Honalee, which is located by the sea.
 Jackie admits he is afraid.
 Puff then helps Jackie make a boat using things in Jackie's room, such as string, sealing wax, and the frame of his bed.

 They set out onto the ocean, where they meet a boat filled with kings and princes in the shape of cards.
 Afterward, Jackie says he was afraid of pirates after hearing about them.
 They then run into Very Long John Black and Bluebeard Kidd, a giant pirate who takes them to his island.
 While they await their fate, Puff says that Very Long John will not be scary if they get to know him.
 They then view his inner desire with Puff's magic smoke rings which have the power to reveal hidden things.
 It reveals that Very Long John secretly wishes to be a baker.
 Jackie challenges (with a verse from Billy Boy) Very Long John to bake a cherry pie, which he does, and subsequently expresses that he always wanted to be a baker, but never believed he could do it and was afraid he could not change from being a pirate.
 Jackie prompts him to make this change, and Very Long John expresses his gratitude to Jackie and Puff.